#api/lua

-Note: since string values set string
+note Note Since string values set

 Lua patterns are not regular expressions.
 Space Lua makes a good effort at translating Lua patterns to regex to run in a Javascript environment, but there are two main differences: